-More than 1.1 million people — almost 1 in 5 Missouri residents — are aged 50-64.
-That age range is when you’re most likely to get approved for Social Security Disability Insurance (SSDI) benefits!
-But in 2020, just 200,074 people qualified for the SSDI program’s Missouri disability benefits.
-That’s about 3.3% of the state’s population, which currently totals just over 6.1 million people.
-Another 2% received Missouri disability from the Supplemental Security Income (SSI) program.
+Important: We updated this article in July 2023 to make sure all info below is both current and correct.
+More than 1.2 million people — almost 1 in 5 people living in Missouri — are aged 50-64.
+That age range is when you’re most likely to get Social Security Disability Insurance benefits!
+But in 2022, just 189,232 people got those payments each month.
+That’s about 3% of the state’s population.
+Another 2% received Missouri disability from the Supplemental Security Income program.
 If your health issues force you to miss 12 months at work, you should apply for Missouri disability benefits.
 We’ll explain how to apply, eligibility rules and typical payment amounts for both programs below.

 You Have Two Ways to Get Missouri Disability Benefits

 We’ll explain the two different federal programs that pay monthly Missouri disability benefits to qualified applicants below.
-They use same the medical criteria to decide whether your health issues make you too disabled to work full-time.
+They use same the medical exam to decide whether your health issues make working enough to support yourself impossible.
 The Social Security Administration (SSA) is in charge of both federal programs, which include:

 Luckily, you can apply for Missouri disability benefits through both programs using the same claim form.
 Just check one box on your application, and the SSA screens you for SSI and SSDI!